JsonMapper/JsonMapper/docs/middleware/final-callback/index.md

 title: Final callback
 ---

-Using the final callback middleware it is possible to invoke a callback because you might need to initialise soe method on you model or perhaps want to put it into cache.
+Using the final callback middleware it is possible to invoke a callback because you might need to initialise some method on your model or perhaps want to put it into cache.

 ```php
 $logger = new \Psr\Log\Test\TestLogger();